hasselmonians/RatCatcher/README.md

 #### Generating multiple scripts

-A new script is generated for
+A new script is generated for each different `expID`.
+A single call to the `qsub` command on the cluster will run the script on each data file, producing an output file or files for each (if directed in the batch function).

+If you want to run multiple analyses, you will need multiple calls to `batchify` with the correctly specified `RatCatcher` object.

 ### Running your scripts